-Welcome!
-We are the Postdocs in Brain Sciences @ Brown University.
-The purpose of our group is to foster a sense of community among postdocs and to encourage discussion about scientific, professional development, and policy-related issues.
-Our summarized aims are:
+The purpose of the Postdocs in Brain Sciences program is to foster a sense of community among postdocs and to encourage discussion about scientific, professional development, and policy-related issues.
+Our aims are:

 - To establish a support network that promotes a healthy and welcoming environment for all postdocs and their families.

 With sponsorship from the Carney Institute for Brain Science, we host a number of activities for postdocs, including social gatherings, basic science events, translational events, professional development events, as well as lunch meetings with invited speakers.

 Upon the observation that Brown University lacked a cohesive community of postdoctoral researchers interested in brain sciences, a group of active postdocs came together late in 2014: Chris Ciarleglio (the Neuroscience representative on the Postdoctoral Advisory Panel), Victoria Heimer-McGinn, Catherine Thorn, and Inês Tomás Pereira.
 Their initial task was to gauge the interest of other neuroscience-related postdocs in forming an active group on campus.
 It became quickly apparent, however, that postdocs wanted not just a social and scientific group, but also a force for change in the University's treatment of one of its most valuable communities.
 We immediately gained traction as a group for postdocs, by postdocs.
 Not long thereafter, Theresa Desrochers and Kristin Scaplen joined us as active members of the executive committee.
 Membership to our group now spans across departments, from Neuroscience and CLPS, to Applied Mathematics, Engineering, clinical Neurology and clinical Psychiatry.